Harshrwt/redrushwars/README.md

 # Overview

-Rush Wars Cog is [Red bot](https://github.com/Cog-Creators/Red-DiscordBot) cog to play a simplified version of the game [Rush Wars](https://rushwarsgame.com) (developed by Supercell) on Discord.
+Rush Wars Cog is a [Red bot](https://github.com/Cog-Creators/Red-DiscordBot) cog to play a simplified version of the game [Rush Wars](https://rushwarsgame.com) (developed by Supercell) on Discord.

 > Ready to kick butt and get mega rich?
 From the creators of Clash of Clans and Clash Royale comes a heroic combat strategy game full of surprises like a laser firin’ robot dinosaur and exploding arcade machines!